pwolf88/kb/contents/deep-dive/dex.md

 **Design Goals**

 There are many different types of decentralized exchanges being built or launched on numerous platforms.
-This is a healthy discourse for the ecosystem, but it can be confusing; so we feel it’s important to help our users understand what _we_ mean when we talk about a decentralized exchange.
+This is a healthy discourse for the ecosystem, but it can be confusing; so we feel it's important to help our users understand what _we_ mean when we talk about a decentralized exchange.
 In order to do that, we first need to identify and define what characteristics or _dimensions_ we consider important for an exchange mechanism that is fast, fair and safe.

 **Trustless**